New York Cheesecake:

 To freeze: Place the

 cooled cheesecake on a baking pan and freeze, uncovered, until firm.
-Then wrap in aluminum foil and
+Then wrap in foil and

-place in a freezer bag.
+place in a freezer bag or container.
 Seal and return to freezer.
 Can be frozen

 for several months.
 Thaw uncovered cheesecake in the refrigerator